benjamindstjohn/Kata/README.md

 """
 Weather Comparison App

-This script provides a graphical user interface (GUI) for comparing weather information between two cities using the OpenWeatherMap API.
+This script provides a graphical user interface (GUI) using tkinter for comparing weather information between two cities using the OpenWeatherMap API.

 Features: